Let’s work on your self-worth

 The You’re Worth Knowing newsletter drops weekly to inspire, motivate, and educate you on embracing your true worth, rejecting societal pressures, and living authentically (the heck with society!).

-Find all my free and paid resources here to start working on all the social anxiety area.
+Find all my free and paid resources here to start working on anything social anxiety related.

 5 Days.
 5 tasks.
 3 difficulty levels.
 Test your social anxiety through exposure therapy.